Last updated 16 September 2025

 Often loans are secured by a mortgage.
-A mortgage gives the lender the right to seize and sell goods or land when a borrower defaults.
-Default is defined in the contract but can include failure to make a loan repayment when due.
-The National Credit Code (Credit Code) prohibits mortgages over household goods unless the accompanying loan is used to purchase the goods.
+A mortgage gives the lender the right to seize and sell goods or land, or both, when a borrower defaults.
+The property subject to the mortgage must be specified (s 44 National Credit Code (Credit Code)).
+Certain property cannot be used as security:

 The consequences of defaulting are dealt with on the pages Repossession of Goods When Unable to Make Loan Repayments and Repossession of Property When Unable to Make Loan Repayments.